 National hunt races are split into steeplechases, hurdles and flat and all races must adhere to national hunt guidelines.
 These races are usually longer, between 2 miles and 4 1/2 miles (3.2-7.25km).
 A national hunt flat race is known as a ‘bumper’ although these are less common.
 When it comes to obstacle races a steeplechase is harder than a hurdle race.
 Hurdles tend to be flexible and smaller than the height of the horse whereas steeples can be higher than the horse and are usually more solid.

-Think of the size of some of those fences in the Aintree Grand National, the world's greatest steeple chase.
-In this race the fence known as 'The Chair' is 5ft 3in (1.6m) with a 6ft (1.8m) open ditch before the fence.
+Think of the size of some of those fences in the Aintree Grand National, the world’s greatest steeple chase.
+In this race the fence known as ‘The Chair’ is 5ft 3in (1.6m) with a 6ft (1.8m) open ditch before the fence.
 Needless to say the oldest and strongest horses are used for the biggest steeple chases, you will rarely see a horse younger than 9 years old in the these races.
+Click to read more about types of jump races.

 There are longer horse races (over 4 1/2 miles) known as endurance races although these are uncommon in the UK, these can be up to 100 miles.